JessCG/Outreach_CodingAndWaves/README.md

 encouraged to read Coding Activities - Instructor Information.
 Very little to no prior knowledge of R is assumed, but troubleshooting various issues will become easier with experience.
 Lines starting with # are comments, text colors have meaning, and exact syntax is crucial.
-Typos are usually responsible for most errors when starting.
+Typos or being in the wrong directory are usually responsible for most errors when starting.

 General Instructions for Coding Activities apply to every activity and can be printed once for each group of students.
+Some activities include Powerpoint presentations that were created by Helen Yip to guide students through the activities.
+A final presentation given by students at the Ocean Discovery Institute is also included.

-Code was developed by Jessica C. Garwood (jgarwood@ucsd.edu) - efforts were made to respect best coding standards :)
+Code was developed by Jessica C. Garwood (jgarwood@ucsd.edu) - efforts were made to respect best coding standards, but you may find exceptions :)

-Many thanks to Helen Yip from the Ocean Discovery Institute in San Diego for her valuable feedback and for being the motivation behind this outreach, as well as Nick Pizzo, Bia Villas Boas, and Derek J Grimes from the Scripps Institution of Oceanography (UCSD) for generating the data.
+Many thanks to Helen Yip from the Ocean Discovery Institute in San Diego for her valuable feedback and for being the motivation behind this outreach, as well as Derek J Grimes, Stephen Holleman, Nick Pizzo, and Bia Villas Boas, from the Scripps Institution of Oceanography (UCSD) for wave tank demos and generating the data.